MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/sm-perf.md

 - Data insertion time for connectors.
 This is how long it takes for Service Manager to import data when a connector synchronizes.

 - Workflow completion time.
 This is the length of time it takes for workflows to automatically apply some kind of action.

+This article describes how performance for System Center - Service Manager server roles and features is affected by different factors.

 ## Connector performance